journey-js/journey/README.md

 A more common approach is to load the client data *before* we navigate to the *client* view.
 In other words we load the data while still on the current view.
 That way we already have the data when we render the client view.
 If an error occurs loading the data, we don't navigate to clients, and instead stay put on the current view.
 The user can then retry to load the clients or continue with another operation on the current view.

 This is where  **beforeenter** comes into play.
-This handler caters for exactly the above scenario. *beforeenter* is called **before** the current route' *leave* method is called.
+This handler caters for exactly the above scenario.

+*beforeenter* is called **before** the new route' *enter* handler is called.
+In fact it is called even **before** the current route' *leave* handler is called.
+That way, if an error is thrown while loading data in the *beforeenter* handler, Journey won't call the *leave* handler of the current route and the new route is effectively cancelled.

 Similar to the other methods, *beforeenter* can return a promise (it generally will) and Journey will wait until this promise resolves before invoking *leave*.
 When *leave* completes the next route' *enter* is called.
+If this proise is rejected Journey won't transition to the new route.

 **Note:** the *beforeenter* behaves differently in Journey that in Roadtrip, which Journey is based on.
 In Roadtrip *beforeenter* is called at the same time that the current route' *leave* method is called.
 The next route *enter* is called once both *beforeenter* and *leave* completes.
 The problem with Roadtrip' version is that the current route *leave* handler will remove the current view.
 If the next route *beforeenter*  takes a while to load data from the server, the user will be left with a blank screen because the current view *leave* handler has already completed.
 If an error occurs loading data the user will be stuck with the blank screen.